 On our public tours, the average age of our participants is 48 years, with ages normally ranging from late 20s to 70s — however it is not uncommon to have kids and octogenarians on our family trips.
 The gender gap is fairly evenly split with slightly more women than men.
 The majority of our participants come from North America but we get travelers from all over the world.
 About 40% of participants sign up alone, 40% sign up with a partner (friend or spouse), and 20% as a family.
 Most important, however, is this: most people who join us for the first time are nervous about the “group tour” experience but our alumni rate it as one of the best parts of their vacation.
 You’ll never know until you try.

 For private tours, of course, the group makeup depends on your group!
 We have groups consisting of three-generation families, retired friends, young couples, friends celebrating milestones, and much more.

 We welcome travelers of all races, religions, nationalities, and sexual orientations.

 Of course!
 40% of tour participants on our public tours are solo travelers and you should not be concerned about fitting in.
 If you have questions about a specific vacation, please email or call us.

 Do you offer any discounts?

 We do offer discounts for children, for 3rd and 4th persons staying in the same room, and for groups booking together on public tours.
+Kids under the age of 2 years old are free unless their presence changes our transportation needs.
+If this arises, we will work with you on a reasonable added cost.
 See our Booking Details page for details.
 In addition, once you travel with us once, you are automatically in our Alumni Club and eligible for further discounts each year.

 Do you recommend travel insurance?